Indonesia Liveaboard Diving

 View a map of:

-Recent studies have shown that the marine diversity in Indonesia's West Papua Province is considerably greater than all other areas sampled in the Coral Triangle of Indonesia, the Philippines and Papua New Guinea; which simply means it is the best of the best.
+Recent studies have shown that the marine diversity in Indonesia's West Papua Province is considerably greater than all other areas sampled in the Coral Triangle (made up of Indonesia, the Philippines and Papua New Guinea), which simply means it is the best of the best.
 Among the best experiences you can have whilst diving in Raja Ampat are encounters with indigenous wobbegongs, the incredible topside beauty of Waigeo and the mushroom islands and lagoons of Misool, and the sheer joy of simply drifting over some of the most pristine and colourful coral scenes on Earth.

 Raja Ampat liveaboard cruises include dives at Fabiacet; a dive site that proves that you can believe the hype, with more fish life than you thought possible.
 Here are great hammerheads, green turtles, schools of fusiliers and pale-lipped surgeonfish, red-toothed triggerfish and bannerfish, to name but a few.